 ECONOMY OVERVIEW

 India is also a prominent auto exporter and has strong export growth expectations for the near future.
 In addition, several initiatives by the Government of India such as the Automotive Mission Plan 2026, scrappage policy, and production-linked incentive scheme in the Indian market are expected to make India one of the global leaders in the two-wheeler and four-wheeler market.
-The Indian auto industry is expected to record strong growth in 2024-25.
+The Governments initiatives such as introducing battery-swapping policy, expansion of Indian National Highways and adding advanced technologies including alternate fuel systems such as compressed natural gas (CNG), Bharat Stage VI compliant flexfuel engines, electronic control units (ECU) for safety, advanced driver assist systems and e-quadricycles, under the Production linked incentives (PLI) scheme for automobiles have attracted new investments and further provided a significant boost to the industry.

 Industry Structure & Development

-The company has put up tool room manufacturing for mould manufacturing, repairs and their refurbishment facilities in Manesar, Haryana for captive use and to service its customer in a cost efficient manner.
+The company has put up tool room manufacturing for mould manufacturing, repairs and their refurbishment facilities in Manesar, Haryana for captive use and to service its customers in a cost efficient manner.
 The company has received positive response from the market.

 Opportunities & Threats

-MSIL continues to be the leader in Indian car market and has closed the financial year 2023-24 with domestic sale of 1,852,256 units and total sales of 2,135,323 units.
-Marutis domestic sales in 2023-24 represents a growth of 12.61% over 2022-23 and total sales in 2023-24 represents a growth of 8.6% over 2022-23.
+MSIL continues to be the leader in Indian car market and has closed the financial year 2024-25 with domestic sales of 19,01,681 units and total sales of 22,34,266 units.
+Marutis domestic sales in 2024-25 represents growth 2.7% over 2023-24 and total sales in 2024-25 represents a growth of 4.6% over 2023-24.

 The small to large size of machine range helps your company to cater to all types of customers part requirement.
 Moreover, the machines are versatile to process virtually all types of polymers and can make not only automotive but also other plastic goods by changing moulds.
-Thus, your company has immense capability to keep pace with the growing and diverse requirement of MSIL as well it has the possibilities for other business besides automotive.
+Thus, your company has immense capability to keep pace with the growing and diverse requirements of MSIL as well it has the possibilities for other business besides automotive.

 The possible threats to the company can be: